 \section{Circle Bundles over $1$-connected $4$-manifolds}

+As an application of the main results, in this section we study the classification of certain circle bundles over simply-connected $4$-manifolds.

-Let $X^4$ be a simply-connected $4$-manifold, smooth or topological.
-Let $\xi$ be a complex line bundle over $X$, with first Chern class $c_ 1(\xi) \in H^2(X;\z)$.
-Choose a Riemannian metric on $\xi$, then the total space of the corresponding circle bundle is a $5$-manifold $M$.
-The homotopy long exact sequence of the fiber bundle shows that $\pi_ 1(M) \cong \z /m$ if $\cxi$ is an $m$ multiple of a primitive element.
+Let $X^4$ be a simply-connected $4$-manifold, smooth or topological, and let $\xi$ be a complex line bundle over $X$, with first Chern class $c_ 1(\xi) \in H^2(X;\z)$.
+Choose a Riemannian metric on $\xi$, and then the total space of the corresponding circle bundle is a $5$-manifold $M$.
+The homotopy long exact sequence of the fiber bundle shows that $\pi_ 1(M) \cong \z /m$ if $\cxi$ is an $m$-multiple of a primitive element.

-In \cite{Duan}, a classification of $M$ in terms of the topological invariants of $X$ and $\cxi$ is obtained for $m=1$, using the classification theorem of Smale and Barden.
-It is also known that $H_2(M)$ is torsion free of $\rk H_ 2(X)-1$ and that $M$ is of fibered type.
-In this Section, we will apply the results in last section to the $m=2$ case, give classification of $M$ in terms of the topological invariants of $X$ and $\cxi$.
+In \cite{duan-liang1}, a classification of $M$ in terms of the topological invariants of $X$ and $\cxi$ is obtained for $m=1$, using the classification theorem of Smale and Barden.
+It is also known that $H_2(M)$ is torsion-free of $\rk H_ 2(X)-1$ and that $M$ is of fibered type.
+In this section, we will apply the classification results to the $m=2$ case, to give classification of $M$ in terms of the topological invariants of $X$ and $\cxi$.
 We will also identify $M$ in the list of standard forms in Theorem \ref{thm:four} and Theorem \ref{thm:four.five}.